 They would look beautiful lining the edge of a driveway or walkway.

 I’m not sure that you can grow them very far North, but you could try growing them inside or putting them into a greenhouse.

 We used to have a ton of these in my old neighborhood.
 It was always nice gong for walks and walking under these magnificent trees, where you would be surrounded by their sweet scent.

 You can see the best price for these trees

 10. Lilac Bush

-Lilac bushes are also known as the butterfly bush.
-They attract butterflies and have beautiful, clusters of flowers.
-The flowers tend to be purple or white.
+Lilac bushes attract butterflies and have beautiful, clusters of flowers.
+There are many beautiful colors of lilac flowers, with purple or white the most common.
 These bushes are very hardy.
 We’ve cut them down to the ground and had it grow back very quickly.
-If you are

 The Peony is a tuber and should bloom each year for up to 75+ years!
 To add these flowers to your garden, go here

 The above are some of the best smelling plants for your yard.
 Do you have a favorite that isn’t on this list?
 Let me know in the comments below.